 Four themes, one for each day : Funny Bone, Cliffhanger, Jeopardy, Myth & Magic

-NB : On these days there will be a tea-time opening for the general public, from 3.30 – 5.30pm – weekday ‘tea-time tasters’

 Wednesday 28th June - James Reckitt Hull Children’s Book Award (KS2) : Now in its 10th year, the book award brings together 400 children from Hull primary schools to choose the winning author from this year’s shortlist.
 To be held in the Big Malarkey Tent.
 Site closed to general public.

+PUBLIC PROGRAMME – Saturday and Sunday plus Weekday ‘Teatime Tasters’

 Saturday 1st & Sunday 2nd July - Family programme 10am – 5.30pm: This will be the main public programme, and will feature drop-in workshops, author talks and book signings, performances and storytelling.
 Hull Carnival Arts will be there on Sunday to help children make costume/headdresses for the finale – a Storybook Ball with a live band.

+NB : On Monday, Tuesday, Thursday & Friday there will be a tea-time opening for the general public, from 3.30 – 5.30pm – weekday ‘tea-time tasters’ (excluding Wednesday)

+QUICK REFERENCE GUIDE